asierferrero/FilmsRestApi/README.md

 5. RestapiApplication:

     Run Configuration:
-        The RestapiApplication, responsible for running the program, is configured to handle advanced settings, particularly for production environments.
-This includes logging configurations, environment-specific properties, and security configurations.
+        The RestapiApplication is the responsible for running the program.

 ![Alt text](<images/class diagram.png>)